inter-action/blog/programming/others/web performance optimization.md

     * css:
       * avoid complex selectors, use class name instead.
         * `.box:nth-last-child(-n+1) .title`
+      * split css for different page
+      * inline css for initial load (by using http2, this approach should'nt be considered)
+      *

     * batch read first then do writes.

       ```js